Compellence: Credibility

 Much of the scholarship on compellence focuses on the credibility of coercive threats as a key component of the success of compellence.
 According to Anne Sartori, states rarely seek to obtain goals through bluffing, because doing so undermines their reputation in future crises.
 Survey experiment data from Barbara Walter and Dustin Tingley confirm the findings of Sartori's study, as they find that people "invest more heavily in reputation building if they believe a game will be repeated many times."

 Credibility (or reputation) refers to the degree to which an actor is expected to uphold their commitments based on past behavior.
 In terms of credible compellence, credibility entails that defiance will be met with punishment, and that compliance will be met with restraint.
 One of the main problems in compellence is that it is hard to credibly signal that compliance will not lead to punishment.
 Scholars have argued that when great powers increase their power, their credibility to engage in restraint decreases.

 To enhance the credibility of threats, some scholars argue that audience costs are effective in doing so.
 Other scholars dispute that audience costs enhance credibility.
+Military mobilizations during a crisis may bolster compellent threats, but scholars dispute whether it is because it "ties the hands of the leader" or because it alters the local military balance of power.

 Some scholars question whether credibility or reputation matters in international disputes.